 John Thomas “Sonny” Douglas

-John Thomas “Sonny” Douglas, 83, of Madison passed away on Friday, March 16, at Tallahassee Memorial Hospital, in Tallahassee.
+Mr. John Thomas “Sonny” Douglas, 83, of Madison (formerly of Douglas, Ga.) passed away on Friday, March 16, at Tallahassee Memorial Hospital, in Tallahassee.
 Mr. Douglas was born on July 16, 1934, in Douglas, Ga., to the late Elisha Douglas, Sr. and Betty McGovern Douglas.

 He was preceded in death by three sisters: Louise Kirkland, Doris Miller and Olene O’Kelley; and a grandson-in-law, Matthew York.